pazams/vivalid/README.md

 # ViValid [![Build Status](https://travis-ci.org/pazams/vivalid.svg)](https://travis-ci.org/pazams/vivalid)

 ## Overview
 This library was created to address client side validations that needs also an AJAX server response to verify an input constraint.
 Consider a case of a registration form where a user needs to fill out his personal details while also choosing a username.
 For data integrity- all input constraints are validated on the server side upon data submission.
 For user experience- it is also worthy to validate all input constraints on the client side as the user interacts with your application.
-Some constraints, such as "existing user" or "valid location", needs to be validated at the background.
-The library is especially useful for SPAs.
+Some constraints, such as "existing user" or "valid location", need to be validated at the background, and this is where this library plays well.
+It is also especially useful for SPAs.

 ## Main features
 ### Consolidates Sync and Async validations